MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/migration-steps.md

 Scripts written in Azure AD PowerShell won't automatically work with Microsoft Graph PowerShell.
 The new cmdlet names have been designed to be easy to learn.
 Instead of using `AzureAD` or `AzureADMS` in cmdlet names, use `Mg`.
 For example, the cmdlet `Get-AzureADUser` is equivalent to `Get-MgUser`.
 However, migration is more than just becoming familiar with the new cmdlet names.
 There are renamed modules, parameters, and other important changes.

 We've outlined the following sample process for upgrading your existing scripts.
-This sample process has two steps: documenting your scripts and upgrading your scripts.
+This sample process has two steps: documenting your scripts based on a defined criteria and upgrading them.

 ### Step 1: Document current scripts